Study confirms GSK-Vir antibody drug reduces hospitalization, death in COVID-19 patients

-June 21 (Reuters) - GlaxoSmithKline Plc (GSK.L) and Vir Biotechnology (VIR.O) said on Monday final results from a late-stage study of their monoclonal antibody confirmed it significantly reduced hospitalization and death among high-risk COVID-19 patients when given early in the disease.
+(Reuters) - GlaxoSmithKline Plc and Vir Biotechnology said on Monday final results from a late-stage study of their monoclonal antibody confirmed it significantly reduced hospitalization and death among high-risk COVID-19 patients when given early in the disease.

 The drugmakers also said on Monday the U.S. National Institutes of Health (NIH) has recommended sotrovimab to treat high-risk, non-hospitalized patients with mild-to-moderate COVID-19.